IndexSeek/iceberg-docker-demo/README.md

 ## Usage

-Once services are running, the Iceberg catalog and tables are automatically initialized.
+Once services are running, the Iceberg catalog with default namespace is automatically initialized.
 You can verify the setup by checking the service logs:

 ```bash
 just tail catalog-init